 Effective from 1 July 2020

-This circular addresses the requirements for Agencies to manage, report and respond to cyber security incidents in coordination with the Control Agency for ICT Failure.
+This circular addresses the requirements for Agencies to manage, report and respond to cyber security incidents in coordination with the Control Agency for Cyber Crisis.

 Updated June 2019